InHouse-Banana/DS_NanoDegree_Final/README.md

 Then a pipeline was introduced to perform feature scaling (using a standard scaler) and then model fitting using CV without any parameters to try.
 In this step, he metric used to determine a model's fit was Accuracy and F1, due to the imbalance in the output classes (churned vs not churned)

-The different models tests with their default settings are as follows:
+The different models tested with their default settings are as follows:

 1. Logistic Regression
 2. Gradient Boosted Trees